 I encourage you to try one or all of my free virtual classes.
 If you end up doing it record yourself, share it on Instagram and tag me at @maribeth.tabanera #kilusanproductions!
 I'd love to see ya movin' and groovin'!

-I am currently accepting bookings to teach dance for private 1-on-1s, COVID-safe workshop numbers in institutions, pre-recorded classes, live classes, keynotes, and panels.
+I am currently accepting bookings to teach dance for private 1-on-1s, COVID-safe workshop numbers in for private clients or institutions, pre-recorded classes, live classes, keynotes, and panels.
 Please send me an email through my contact form for inquiries.
 Salamat!
 Saeamat Gid!
 Thank you!

 HIP HOP CLASS WITH KILUSAN